saved-models/data-utilities/README.md

 ### Dealing with missing data (important for validation)

-In the sentinel cages example data, empty/missing values are indicated using the string "NA".
+In the sentinel cages example data, empty/missing values were indicated using the string "NA".
 LinkML is unable to accept these as empty (we have opened an issue to try and move this forward).
 In the meantime, LinkML will happily accept empty fields.

-In the sentinel cages data, we have added an example R script called `prep.R` which will read in the CSV, then re-export a new table with the NA string as "".
+In the sentinel cages data, we have added an example R script called `prep.R` which will read in the CSV, then re-export a new table with the NA string as an empty field.
+Similarly, in the density count model, which partly uses the sentinel cages data, we have similarly replaced the "NA" string with an empty field.

 ### Debugging / extra information about running state